tsuneko/Orange-Juice/README.md

 ### Disclaimer:

 100% Orange Juice is a VAC enabled game.
-According to a dev response on a steam discussion page, there are no VAC servers, since the game doesn't use servers.
-The game itself is VAC enabled, meaning if you cheat while running it you're likely to get VAC banned.
-You can find the discussion page [here](https://steamcommunity.com/app/282800/discussions/0/1744480966997301464/)

-If you're scared of getting VAC banned, use cheat engine instead.
-If you're too scared to use cheat engine, I suggest you go earn your money legitimately.
-If you want a super safe version [this applies for cheat engine as well], launch this game and steam in **COMPLETE OFFLINE** mode, which means physically turning your internet off.
-You should know you're in offline mode because the shop page will say **No Steam Connection**.
-This should bypass any attempts at VAC.
+VAC requires an active internet connection to function, and so it is usually safe to cheat if disconnected. **Users have been banned using cheat engine in both singeplayer and multiplayer matches.
+Do not attempt to play a match with this cheat open.**

+Fruitbat Factory has [mentioned](https://steamcommunity.com/app/282800/discussions/0/1744480966997301464/) that 100% Orange Juice “does not use VAC servers”, however that statement conflicts with the design of VAC, and so I believe that it is a misleading statement.
+Read more about VAC [here](https://support.steampowered.com/kb_article.php?s=087dccfcc85be81977b078f1e4025bde&ref=7849-RADZ-6869)

 Use entirely at own risk.
-I am not responsible for anything which can happen in regards to usage of my sources and/or releases. **Do not use the program while in an online match.**
+I am not responsible for anything which can happen in regards to usage of my sources and/or releases.

 As far as I am aware, this cheat will not result in a VAC ban as it only modifies currency values.
 There are no known cases of VAC bans due to this cheat.